 Dental crowns are a restorative treatment that covers the surface of a tooth.
 A simple way to think of them is as a helmet for your tooth.

-Dental crowns are typically used when a tooth is badly cracked or broken.
+Dental crowns in Tijuana are typically used when a tooth is badly cracked or broken.
 The crown sits over the tooth and restores its function and stability, allowing you to use it again without pain and discomfort.
 Crowns also prevent further damage by protecting teeth from worsening chips and breakages.

 What are dental crowns made of?